Recycling Rechargable EV Batteries

 Hi, Carrie -

-I wrote an article recently called recycling lead acid batteries, and discovered in the process of doing research for that article that the rechargable lead batteries that go in our cars are going overseas to be disassembled by child labor in unsafe conditions.
+I wrote an article a while back called recycling lead acid batteries, and discovered in the process of doing research for that article that the rechargable lead batteries that go in our cars are going overseas to be disassembled by child labor in unsafe conditions.
 Blech.

 Apparently, it's cheaper to send our old toxic batteries to developing nations than to recycle them here, even though this practice is illegal!